 Note: The topic(s) of study will be established in advance by the department.
 Please check with the department for proposed offerings.
 For further credit on different topics, students may take this course multiple times.

-Prerequisites: 45 credits at 1100 level or higher, including SOCI 1125 and SOCI 2230

-Lost in Transmission: Diversity and the Media

-Students will explore the historical and contemporary role of the media in framing images of, and discourses about ethno-racial minorities, women, senior citizens, people with disabilities, and sexualized minorities in Canadian society.
+Prerequisites: 45 credits at 1100 level or higher, including SOCI 1125 and SOCI 2230 SOCI 4275 CR-3 Lost in Transmission: Diversity and the Media Students will explore the historical and contemporary role of the media in framing images of, and discourses about ethno-racial minorities, women, senior citizens, people with disabilities, and sexualized minorities in Canadian society.
 They will examine both historic and modern-day media portrayals of minority communities in Canada, and will further explore the impact of those portrayals on the public's perception and behaviour, as well as individual responses.
 Students will also examine the cultural history and experiences of minorities, and how and why minority groups have created systems of mass media self-representation to counter the mainstream mass media.
+Note: This is a seminar course.

 Prerequisites: A minimum of 60 credits at the 1100-level or higher, including SOCI 1125 and 2275 Transferable (refer to transfer guide)

+SOCI 4280 CR-3

 Sociolegal Aspects of Assisted Death

 Students will critically examine sociological and legal aspects of assisted death in Canadian and selected international contexts.
 They will study moral, ethical, and legal issues concerning assisted suicide and euthanasia; the development of social policy and law on end-of-life decisions; research on euthanasia and assisted suicide; and social movements for the right to die and the right to life.

+Note: This is a seminar course.

 Prerequisites: 60 credits at 1100-level or higher, including SOCI 1125 and CRIM 1101 Transferable (refer to transfer guide)

+SOCI 4310 CR-3

 Terrorism, Globalization, and Social Justice

 Students will explore the socio-economic and historical foundations of globalization, inequality, social (in)justice, resistance, and terrorism.
 They will analyze social (in)justice, globalization and terrorism in local and global political, ideological, and religious conflicts.
 Students will analyze forms of resistance, oppression, and global inequality.
 Finally, they will examine theories and practices of conflict resolution, global economic justice, international and inter-ethnic arenas and peace initiatives of the United Nations and other bodies.

+Note: This is a seminar course.
-Prerequisites: 45 credits of 1100 level or higher, including SOCI 1125 (SOCI 2230 and 3320 recommended) Transferable (refer to transfer guide)

-Advanced Topics in Global Studies

-Students will engage in an intensive and critical examination of a number of global issues, as selected by the instructor.
+Prerequisites: 45 credits of 1100 level or higher, including SOCI 1125 (SOCI 2230 and 3320 recommended) Transferable (refer to transfer guide) SOCI 4320 CR-3 Advanced Topics in Global Studies Students will engage in an intensive and critical examination of a number of global issues, as selected by the instructor.
 Students will conduct a primary research project outside the classroom and/or in the field for a portion of the semester on a specific topic.
+Note: This is a seminar course.